tkoolen/TypeSortedCollections.jl/README.md

 See also [FunctionWrappers.jl](https://github.com/yuyichao/FunctionWrappers.jl) for a solution to the related problem of storing and calling multiple callables in a type-stable manner, and [Unrolled.jl](https://github.com/cstjean/Unrolled.jl) for a macro-based solution.

 # Iteration order
-By default, `TypeSortedCollection`s do not preserve iteration order, in the sense that the order in which elements are processed in `map!`, `foreach`, and `mapreduce` will not be the same as if these functions were called on the original type-heterogeneous vector:
+By default, `TypeSortedCollection`s do not preserve iteration order, in the sense that the order in which elements are processed in `map!`, `foreach`, `broadcast!`, and `mapreduce` will not be the same as if these functions were called on the original type-heterogeneous vector:
 ```julia
 julia> xs = Number[1.; 2; 3.];